-Appearing in 1955 with the creation of value added tax, the tax representative is an intermediary between the French State and foreign operators, natural or legal persons acting in the framework of their economic activities or in the simple management of their assets private.
+Appeared in 1955 with the creation of value added tax, the tax representative is an intermediary between the French State and foreign operators, private individuals or legal persons acting in the framework of their economic activities or in the simple management of their assets.

 The role of the tax representative in France:

 The tax representative is accredited by the French State.
-He undertakes to fulfill the declaratory obligations incumbent on its client and, in the case of taxable transactions, to pay the tax in its place.
+He undertakes to fulfill the declaratory obligations incumbent on his client and, in the case of taxable transactions, to pay the tax on his behalf.